 The process areas to be cleaned and decontaminated were the oil quench system, the quench water system, the depropanizer tower, the caustic wash system, and all associated exchangers and piping.
 As these units would have different deposits, we knew we could not use a “one size fits all” approach.
 Samples were taken, laboratory analysis was performed, system dynamics were explored, and utility availability was determined.
 Our staff, working with the clients engineers and operations personnel, determined chemistries and application methods to accomplish their goals.

 Prior to our arrival, the client drained the hydrocarbons and used water to float any residual product.
 Our field crews arrived on site and introduced/circulated our chemical products.
-FQE® LEL-V, FQE Solvent-H, and FQE Scale-Solv were used in different concentrations for each system.
+FQE® LEL-Vapor, FQE Solvent-H, and FQE Scale-Solv were used in different concentrations for each system.

 Within 24 hours all benzene and LEL levels were zero.
 Maintenance activities were able to be started immediately and were maintained, as benzene/LEL levels did not rise.
 Upon draining the solution, the client was pleasantly surprised to find that not only did the solution not generate any foam, but that benzene/LEL levels in the API separator also dropped, allowing faster flushing of other process units not in the cleaning circulation.